 So Hitler liked and supported the business community much like our present day conservatives.
 The difference being Hitler supported the "national" defense by employing the workers and industrialists of his nation - not the international, Global economy - at least where he had the power to do so.

 Hitler not only believed in "Peace through War"; he also believed in "Wealth through War."
 Hitler and his associates were salting themselves away a personal fortune.
 When reading about Hitler and his friends one seriously has to wonder if all their aggressive behavior was not a matter of their personal desire to amass wealth and fortune.
 This was once the goal of all great conquerors.
-It is said that even as late a Napoleon the promise to the soldiers was the opportunity for rape, pillage and plunder.
+It is said that even as late as Napoleon the promise to the soldiers was the opportunity for rape, pillage and plunder.
 Hitler and his friends were certainly in favor of pillage and plunder.

 Form what one reads in the newspapers the present administration and friends could very well be of a similar mind set.
-We have Halliburton, Unical, Zapata oil and a host of "Privatization" war technologists who seem to be doing very well lately.
+We have Halliburton, Unical, Zapata oil, Blackwater and a host of "Privatization" war technologists who seem to be doing very well lately.
 In any case, the days for our presidents ending up bankrupt in their post presidential years seems to have died out with a few of the early forefathers.

 Elitist vs. Populist